orientechnologies/orientdb-docs/OrientJS.md

 # OrientJS Driver

 OrientDB supports all JVM languages for server-side scripting.
 Using the OrientJS module, you can develop database applications for OrientDB using the Node.js language.
-It is fast, lightweight and uses the binary protocol.
+It is fast, lightweight and uses the binary protocol, with features including:
 - Intuitive API, based on the [Bluebird](https://github.com/petkaantonov/bluebird) promise library.
 - Fast Binary Protocol Parser
 - Distributed Support